MangoInstantMessenger/MangoMessengerAPI/MangoAPI.Domain/README.md

 ## Personal Information Entity

-1. **UserId**: Id of the user (GUID).
+1. **Id**: Primary of the personal info table (GUID).
 Unique.
 Required.
-2. **CreatedAt**: Date and time when the user was created.
+2. **UserId**: Id of the user (GUID).
 Required.
+3. **CreatedAt**: Date and time when the user was created.
+Required.
-3. **Facebook**: Facebook string.
+4. **Facebook**: Facebook string.
 Must be a string up to 50 various characters.
 Optional.
-4. **Twitter**: Twitter string.
+5. **Twitter**: Twitter string.
 Must be a string up to 50 various characters.
 Optional.
-5. **Instagram**: Instagram string.
+6. **Instagram**: Instagram string.
 Must be a string up to 50 various characters.
 Optional.
-6. **LinkedIn**: LinkedIn string.
+7. **LinkedIn**: LinkedIn string.
 Must be a string up to 50 various characters.
 Optional.
-7. **UpdatedAt**: Date and time when the user information was updated.
+8. **UpdatedAt**: Date and time when the user information was updated.
 Optional.